We are excited to announce History Camp Valley Forge—Saturday, May 20, 2023!

 A Soldier’s Perspective at Valley Forge-a performance

-Kyle Jenks (email@example.com) is a professional interpreter of President James Madison.
+Kyle Jenks (firstname.lastname@example.org) is a professional interpreter of President James Madison.
 He moved to Philadelphia for “the sole and express purpose” of portraying Mr. Madison in the First Person during multiple stages in his life.
 He is the creator of the Society Hill Walking Tour in Philadelphia, given in character as Congressman Madison, newly wed to the Widow Todd.
-He also is a playright, penning and peforming in the two person stage production: James and Dolley: Opposites Attract.
+He also is a playwright, penning and peforming in the two person stage production: James and Dolley: Opposites Attract.
 He is a member of The League of Most Interesting Gentlemen.
 You can follow him on Instagram (@madisonportrayer and @leaguemostinterestinggentlemen)and Facebook.

 Capitalizing on new research, Kyle has probed the Valley Forge experience to new depths.
 With a performance based presentation, he will give you a visceral as well as an educational experience of what an enlisted soldier went through during that six month encampment.
 Common myths will be clarified and the challenges of Valley Forge intensified and magnified using this multi-sensory presentation style.